 ‘Cinderella’ by Roald Dahl was published in 1982 in his collection Revolting Rhymes.
 It is a satire based book of poems for children, and was, as many of his works were, illustrated amusingly.
 The collection focuses on a retelling of folk or fairy tales, such as The Three Little Pigs and Goldilocks and the Three Bears.
-He presents alternatives to well established events and alters characters to change the narrative, always with a surprising and pleasing ending.
+He presents alternatives to well-established events and alters characters to change the narrative, always with a surprising and pleasing ending.

 Dhal chose to use the rhyme scheme of aabbccdd, alternating end sounds as he saw fit.
 This most basic of rhyming patterns, which is generally ignored by modern and contemporary writers, is wholly appropriate for the subject matter and intended audience.
 The poem was aimed at children and the clear, pleasing pattern fits perfectly with the retold fairy tales.
 It gives the text a lighthearted sing song-like tone, even when the subject matter becomes dark.
-You can read the full poem here.

 Summary of Cinderella

 The poem begins with the speaker stating that the story which is about to follow is not the one the reader might expect.
 It is the true story of Cinderella, unedited.
-In the following stanzas Cinderella makes her way to the ball via help from a Fairy.
+In the following stanzas, Cinderella makes her way to the ball via help from a Fairy.
 She meets the Prince and loses her dress and her shoe.
 Rather than try to fit their feet into the shoe, the ugly sisters flush it down the toilet and replace it with one of their own.

-When the Prince sees that the shoe fits the first ugly sister he beheads her, and then proceeds to do the same to the other sister.
+When the Prince sees that the shoe fits the first ugly sister he beheads her and then proceeds to do the same to the other sister.
 Cinderella is turned off by the idea of a man who beheads people and wishes to be married to a “lovely feller.”
 Immediately her wish is granted and she lives happily ever after.

 Analysis of Cinderella

-In the first stanza of this piece the speaker begins by directly addressing the reader.
+In the first stanza of this piece, the speaker begins by directly addressing the reader.
 He tells them that he knows what they are thinking.
 Anyone reading this poem for the first time, having seen the title ‘Cinderella’ will bring some preconceptions in regards to the plot.
-He makes sure from the first line that these preconceptions are cancelled out.
+He makes sure from the first line that these preconceptions are canceled out.
 The “real” story, the one he is going to tell through the following seven stanzas, is much “more gory” than the fairy tale that has become popular today.

 The following lines explain that the original story was hidden from view in order to keep children from getting upset.
 Those who were in charge of this decision “cooked up” a fake story.
 This is the “soft and sappy” one that is so familiar.
-The use of the word “sappy”makes it seem as if the speaker disagrees with the decision.
+The use of the word “sappy” makes it seem as if the speaker disagrees with the decision.
 He would rather the reader hear the full truth.

-The only part of the traditional story that’s true is the “first bit” in which Cinderella is left at home by her step sister while they attend the ball.
+The only part of the traditional story that’s true is the “first bit” in which Cinderella is left at home by her stepsister while they attend the ball.
 Even though the story is the same, Dahl uses the phrase “dead of night,” darkening the overall mood.
 The “Ugly” sister set out wearing all of their jewels and leave behind “Cindy.”
 Her name is almost immediately shortened.
 This is in an effort to separate her further from the girl the reader might be picturing.
 It also adds an element of realism.
 She could be a real person.
 This is a choice made throughout the text as Dahl attempts to humanize a princess and a magic-based world.

 He states that Cinderella was locked away inside a “slimy cellar” while the sisters were gone.
-A reader should be on the look out for instances of alliteration such as that present in line twelve.
+A reader should be on the lookout for instances of alliteration such as that present in line twelve.
 The only company she has down under the house is a hoard of rats that try to eat her feet.
 These details are unthinkable in the original version.

 The next stanza is longer and mainly consists of the speaker describing how Cinderella demanded the “Magic Fairy” help her.
 Cinderella’s responses are clipped and blunt.
 She tells the fairy that the rats are eating her, making her feel “rotten” and she must be removed from the cellar and taken to the “Disco at the Palace.”
-This humorous line further separates the narrative from that the reader knows.
+This humorous line further separates the narrative from what the reader knows.

 Rather than act the role of meek, put upon girl, Cinderella specifically tells the fairy to give her “‘earrings and a diamond brooch!”’
 She also demands “silver slippers” and “nylon panty hose,” an accessory the traditional princess would never have mentioned.

 It is also her intention to make the “handsome Prince” fall for her.
 She is going to accomplish this with her newly acquired looks and fancy clothes.
-The fairy does not put up any resistance to this demanding version Cinderella.
+The fairy does not put up any resistance to this demanding version of Cinderella.
 She immediately gives her what she asks for and Cinderella appears at the ball.

 The “ugly” sisters are turned off by the sight of their sister dancing with the Prince.
 Again, Cinderella does not act meekly.
 She embraces the Prince, pulls him to her, and he is “turned to pulp.”
 The young man falls for “Cindy” and is extremely distressed when midnight comes.

 Just like in the original story Cinderella knows she only has till midnight to enjoy the ball and then she must “run to save [her] neck.”
 She has to get out of the ballroom before her fancy clothes disappear.
-The Prince does everything he can in that moment to stop her, shouting out words like “Alas!” and “Alack!”
+The Prince does everything he can at that moment to stop her, shouting out words like “Alas!” and “Alack!”

 He tears at her clothes, asking her to stay, and her dress is destroyed in the process.
-An adult reader of this piece might take the time to consider the symbolism surrounding the destruction of the fake dress, the realization of midnight and her true identity.
+An adult reader of this piece might take the time to consider the symbolism surrounding the destruction of the fake dress, the realization of midnight, and her true identity.
 It becomes even more poignant towards the end of the poem when Cinderella’s most important choice changes.

 The princess has lost all of her clothes, except for her underwear.
 The scene is something out of a nightmare.
 She even loses one of her shoes as she goes down the stairs.
 Her constructed identity is falling apart and her real status comes to the forefront on the back of what could be a great embarrassment.